openstack-archive/docs-specs/specs/kilo/move-driver-docs.rst

 Work Items
 ----------

-* Inform third party driver contacts about change (note that we have to make this spec known to them earlier to get input on it as well)
+* Inform proprietary driver contacts about change (note that we have to make this spec known to them earlier to get input on it as well)
 * Ask vendor drivers to assign a contact person and give deadlines.
 * Add minimal content for drivers that have no content right now.
 * Enhance content (based on suggestion by driver vendors)
+* Purge proprietary driver content from other documentation.

 Dependencies